NBISweden/course_chipseq/precourse.md

 # Pre-course
 There are few things to do and think about before the course starts.
 Please read carefully and follow the instructions so we can all have a good start to the course.
 Contact course organisers in case anything in unclear.

 During the course we will be using Uppsala University's high performance computer (Uppmax) as well as run scripts locally on laptops using R and R-Studio.
 To be able to follow exercises we ask you to configure access to Uppmax and install both R and R-Studio on your laptop.
+Also, having IGV (Integrative Genomics Viewer) installed will come handy during the course.

 # Uppmax
 The computational resources are provided by SNIC_UPPMAX.
 To be able to use them